lambdaclass/concrete/ROADMAP.md

-Done when: the source-contract path is hardened beyond the first flagship: negative cases are covered, diagnostics are actionable, source-contract soundness obligations are named in the compiler-soundness bridge, and HMAC retrofit is explicitly queued behind proof-link migration.
+Done when: the source-contract path is hardened beyond the first flagship: negative cases are covered, diagnostics are actionable, source-contract soundness obligations are named in the compiler-soundness bridge, HMAC carries source contracts, and a single validation artifact gates the whole phase.

-1. Finish the source-contract hardening gate before Phase 2.
-The remaining tasks in this phase are the contract cases that can make a green proof
-   misleading: negative examples, vacuity, spec/ghost totality, trapdoor discipline, diagnostics, API-stability rules, and soundness obligations.
+1. **[done]** Finish the source-contract hardening gate before Phase 2.
+The misleading-green cases are covered by fixtures and gates: negative examples, vacuity, spec/ghost totality, trapdoor discipline, diagnostics, API-stability rules, soundness obligations, the HMAC regression anchor, and the Phase 1 validation artifact.
-2. ~~Add vacuity and satisfiability checks for contracts.~~ **MOSTLY DONE.**
+2. **[done]** Add vacuity and satisfiability checks for contracts.
    Report-side detection (keeps the file compilable): `#[requires(false)]` and other constant-false preconditions (folder), contradictory assumptions like `x>0 && x<0` (omega refutes `∀vars, ¬(conjunction)`, `Report.vacuityGoals`),